-Alexander Moshinsky, Director, Internal Controls & Risk Management at Berdon LLP, brings more than 25 years of experience in the financial services and other sectors - working with major companies and government regulatory agencies.
+Alexander Moshinsky, Director, Operational Advisory and Risk Management at Berdon LLP, brings more than 25 years of experience in the financial services, real estate, and other sectors — working with major institutions and government regulatory agencies including broker dealers and dark pool network operators.
 A highly accomplished senior financial professional, he has extensive experience in enterprise risk management (ERM), Sarbanes-Oxley 404 and 302 compliance, operational risk, internal auditing, corporate governance, AML compliance, Information Technology General Computer Controls (ITGC), public accounting, dispute consulting and forensic investigations.

 Throughout his career he has held senior positions at major companies and risk services advisory practices of national and Big Four accounting firms.